 For many theatres, galleries, art centres and venues, funding via the Arts Council of Wales’ Cultural Recovery Fund has provided a lifeline.
 For some, the break from routine has offered an opportunity for vital audience research and in some cases a re-evaluation of where they sit within their communities.
-Many will be facing the prospect of reopening their doors with a new sense of purpose.
+Many will have faced the prospect of reopening their doors with a new sense of purpose.

 Audiences too have had to adapt, taking part in new experiences online and seeking new ways to support their local organisations, while at the same time becoming less constrained by geo-specific activity as virtual content provides new access to previously distant experiences.

-Keeping an eye on these trends, as well as gaining greater insights about your own previous and potential audiences, will be key to building COVID recovery strategies over the coming months.
+Keeping an eye on trends, as well as gaining greater insights about your own previous and potential audiences, has been key to building COVID recovery strategies.
 Our evidence-based resources can help build that picture.